 Allowing time for burn off of lighting fluid could resolve that problem, but you can never really eliminate it.

 Therefore, buy only all-natural lumpwood charcoal with no added chemicals, and use a natural firelighter to get the fire going, either wood wool or organic all natural starter cubes.
-Or use one of our favorite tools – A charcoal chimney starter.
+Or use either one of our favorite tools: A charcoal chimney starter, or the extremely cool looking Looftlighter.

 Or “briquet” according to Merriam-Webster’s dictionary which also provides the origin of the word — little brick.